sonatype-nexus-community/nancy/README.md

   in the file: `~/.ossindex/.nancy-config/update_check.yml`.

-  If you have a huge CI matrix build, and want to avoid all the builds performing the automatic update check, you may want to configure you CI build to cache the above directory.
+  If you have a huge CI matrix build, and want to avoid all the builds performing the automatic update check, you may want to configure your CI build to cache the above directory.

 ### DISCLAIMER